eflautt/ga-data-science/lessons/lesson-1/readme.md

 - Test and evaluate the effectiveness of your presentation beforehand

 ##### A Note About Iteration
-Iteration is an important part of every step in the Data Science Workflow.
-At each point in the process, you may find yourself repeating or going back and re-doing elements in order to better understand your data, clarify your model, and refine your presentation.
+Iteration is an important part of *every step* in the Data Science Workflow.
+At any given point in the process, you may find yourself repeating or going back and re-doing elements in order to better understand your data, clarify your model, and refine your presentation.

 For example, after presenting your findings, you may want to:
-- Identify follow up problems and questions for future analysis
+- Identify follow-up problems and questions for future analysis
-- Create a visually effective summary / report
+- Create a visually effective summary or report
-- Consider different stakeholders, their needs, and how your report might change
+- Consider the needs of different stakeholders and how your report might be changed for them
 - Identify the limitations of your analysis
 - Identify relationships between visualizations